gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/collaborators.md

 ## Introduction

-When vending new delegated repositories you can configure a list of GitHub collaborators and permissions that will be added to the new repository.
+When creating new delegated repositories, you can configure a list of GitHub collaborators and their permissions to be added to the repository.

 ## Understanding collaborator settings

-GitHub collaborators can be defined in [account-factory configuration](/2.0/reference/accountfactory/configurations#github-collaborators).
+GitHub collaborators are defined in the [account-factory configuration](/2.0/reference/accountfactory/configurations#github-collaborators).

-Each object in the sequence is a pair of **Team Name** and **Permission**.
+Each collaborator entry consists of a **Team Name** and a **Permission**.

-#### Team Name
+#### Team name

-Teams must exist within your GitHub Organization where Account Factory is running.
+Teams must exist within the GitHub organization where Account Factory is running.

-To find a Team Name navigate to your Organization, and select the Teams tab.
+To locate a Team Name, navigate to your GitHub organization and select the "Teams" tab.
 The Team Name is the unique identifier for each team.

 ![Screenshot of Team Settings showing Team Name](/img/accountfactory/team-name.png)

-In the above screenshot the Team Name is `platform-team`.
+In the example above, the Team Name is `platform-team`.

 #### Permission

-Permissions directly map to the <span class="external-link"><a href="https://docs.github.com/en/rest/teams/teams?apiVersion=2022-11-28#add-or-update-team-repository-permissions">GitHub Teams API</a></span>
+Permissions correspond to the <span class="external-link"><a href="https://docs.github.com/en/rest/teams/teams?apiVersion=2022-11-28#add-or-update-team-repository-permissions">GitHub Teams API</a></span>.

-The options are `pull`, `triage`, `push`, `maintain`, `admin`, or a custom repository role name, if the your organization has defined any.
+Available options include `pull`, `triage`, `push`, `maintain`, `admin`, or a custom repository role name if defined by your organization.

-## Adding collaborators
+## Adding Collaborators

-To add a team to new delegated repositories add a new item to the collaborators block in your account factory configuration.
+To add a team to new delegated repositories, include a new entry in the `collaborators` block of your Account Factory configuration.

-All collaborators in each account type will be added to new repositories of that type when the repository is created.
-If you want to add a team to vended repositories of different types you will need to add them in multiple places.
+All collaborators specified for each account type will be added to the repositories of that type when they are created.
+If a team needs access to repositories of multiple types, you must add them in the configuration for each type.

-A common scenario is to create a team for administration that is granted access everywhere, and individual teams for each delegated repository.
+A common practice is to create an administrative team with access to all repositories, along with separate teams for each delegated repository.

-For example you might have the existing team `platform-admins`, and two account types `foo` and `bar`.
-For each account type you would then create a development team that should be granted push access to the repository `foo-devs` and `bar-devs`.
+For example, consider an organization with an administrative team called `platform-admins` and two account types, `foo` and `bar`.
+For each account type, you might create development teams with push access to their respective repositories, such as `foo-devs` and `bar-devs`.

-Your Account Factory configuration would look something like:
+The Account Factory configuration would look like this:

 ```yml title="./.gruntwork/config.yml"